A universal characterization of higher algebraic K-theory: Spectral categories and stable -categories

-An $\i$-category $\aC$ is presentable if it arises as $\Ind_{\kappa}(\aD)$ for a small $\i$-category $\aD$ which admits $\kappa$-small colimits \cite[5.5.1.1]{HTT}.
-The correct notion of functors between presentable $\i$-categories are the colimit-preserving functors.
+A morphism of presentable $\i$-categories is a left adjoint functor; by the adjoint functor theorem \cite[5.5.2.9]{HTT}, a functor between presentable $\i$-categories is a left adjoint if and only if it preserves colimits.
 We let $\prcat$ denote the $\i$-category of presentable $\i$-categories and colimit-preserving functors; the $\i$-category of colimit-preserving functors is denoted by $\Fun^{\L}(-,-)$.
-In fact, $\Fun^{\L}(-,-)$ is in fact itself a presentable $\i$-category \cite[5.5.3.8]{HTT}, and so provides an internal $\hom$ object for $\prcat$.
+In fact, $\Fun^{\L}(-,-)$ is in fact itself a presentable $\i$-category \cite[5.5.3.8]{HTT}, yielding an internal $\hom$ object for $\prcat$.

 We now restrict attention to the situation in which $\kappa = \omega$.
-Recall that an object $x$ of an $\i$-category $\aC$ is compact if the functor $\aC^{\op}\to\cT$ represented by $x$ commutes with filtered colimits \cite[\S 5.3.4]{HTT}.
+Recall that an object $x$ of an $\i$-category $\aC$ is compact if the functor $\aC^{\op}\to\aT$ represented by $x$ commutes with filtered colimits \cite[\S 5.3.4]{HTT}.
 Given an an $\i$-category $\aC$, let $\aC^{\omega}$ denote the full subcategory of $\aC$ consisting of the compact objects of $\aC$.
 A presentable $\i$-category $\aC$ is {\em compactly generated} if the natural functor

 which sends a filtered diagram in $\aC^\omega$ to its colimit in $\aC$, is an equivalence.
 There is a correspondence between small idempotent-complete $\i$-categories and compactly generated $\i$-categories given by the construction of the $\Ind$-category \cite[\S 5.5.7]{HTT}.
-More generally, the construction of the $\Ind$-category sets up a correspondence between the $\i$-category of compactly-generated presentable $\i$-categories with morphisms colimit-preserving functors that preserve compact objects and $\idemstabcat$; the other direction is given by passage to compact objects \cite[5.5.7.10]{HTT}.
+More generally, the construction of the $\Ind$-category sets up a correspondence between the $\i$-category of compactly-generated presentable $\i$-categories with morphisms colimit-preserving functors that preserve compact objects and $\icat$; the other direction is given by passage to compact objects \cite[5.5.7.10]{HTT}.

+The preceding discussion carries over when we restrict attention to stable categories.
+In this setting, the stabilization $\Stab(\aC)$ is initial amongst presentable stable $\i$-categories admitting a functor from $\aC$ \cite[1.4.5.5]{HAG}, in the sense that if $\aD$ is a presentable stable $\i$-category then $\Sigma^\infty_+$ induces an equivalence